HONEY, REMEMBER TO BUY SOME HONEY!

-Look for the words' unpasteurized, 'unfiltered,' 'raw,' 'organic,' or 'true source certified.'
+Scrutinizing the label is the first step.
+Look for the words 'unpasteurized', 'unfiltered,' 'raw,' 'organic,' or 'true source certified.'

 If the price looks too cheap, it probably is cheap honey.
-More expensive honey reflects the time and care that went into producing the honey.
+More expensive honey reflects the time and care that go into producing it.

-A cloudy, opaque, or cream-colored honey is often a sign that the honey is more in its raw state.
-But, that's not to mean the honey is not pure or unfiltered; it is simply a guideline.
+Cloudy, opaque, or cream-colored honey is often a sign that the honey is still in its raw state.
+But that does not mean clear honey is not pure or unfiltered; it is simply a guideline.

-Pour honey on your thumb - If it spreads right away or drips, it's not pure, and if it stays intact, it's pure.
+Pour honey on your thumb - If it spreads right away or drips, it's most likely not pure, and if it stays intact or drips very slowly, it's pure.

 Pure honey will start to crystallize over time, whereas fake honey will remain in a liquid state like syrup.

-These are general guidelines to help you choose but not set in stone, and may differ from supplier to supplier.
+These are general guidelines to help you choose, but are not set in stone and may differ from supplier to supplier.

-Unfortunately, there are no strict regulations and requirements for labeling, so the best you can do is choose honey in its most natural state that is pure, organic, and unfiltered.
+Unfortunately, there are no strict regulations or requirements for labeling, so the best you can do is choose honey in its most natural state, which is pure, organic, and unfiltered.

-The honey we sell is pure, unfiltered, unpasteurized, and tastes fantastic.
+Our honey is pure, unfiltered, unpasteurized, and tastes fantastic.

 We bee-lieve in goodness and natural, just like mother nature intended it to bee!